NaviOSS/NaviOS/README.md

 currently using the [limine](https://limine-bootloader.org/) bootloader

 # roadmap
-note: i dont know much about osdev stuff prefixed with ? is missing info and more stuff may be added in the feature
+note: i dont know much about osdev (this is my first OS), stuff prefixed with ? is missing info and more stuff may be added in the feature
+next:
+    - [ ] process resources
+    - [ ] inode_id?
+    - [ ] actual syscalls and some userspace programs
+    - [ ] finally showcasing the OS!
 - [X] x86_64 basics
     - [X] GDT
     - [X] interrupts